cisco/ChezScheme/IMPLEMENTATION.md

 pointer) and TRAP registers are also good candidates on architectures where plenty of registers are available.

-The Scheme stack grows up, and SFP points to the beginning (i.e., the low address) of the current stack frame.
+The Scheme stack grows up in the heap, and SFP points to the beginning (i.e., the low address) of the current stack frame.
 The first word of a stack frame is the return address, so a frame looks like this: